rheedhar/RNAB/README.md

 - Deciding if you want a modification in a current plan to affect future plan.
 For example, you can decide to delete a spending category or change the target amount for a specific month's plan without it affecting future months
 - Creating multiple spending accounts (e.g., checking, savings, credit)
-- Logging transactions
-- Assigning a transaction to a category
 - User authentication

 ## Technologies